Ape and Essence

-Ape and Essence (1948) is a novel by Aldous Huxley, published by Chatto & Windus in the UK and Harper & Brothers in the US.
+Ape and Essence (1948) is a novel by Aldous Huxley, first published in August 1948 by Harper & Brothers in the US, and then in 1949 by Chatto & Windus in the UK.
 It is set in a dystopia, as is Brave New World, Huxley's more famous work.
 It is largely a satire of the rise of large-scale warfare and warmongering in the 20th century, and presents a pessimistic view of the politics of mutually assured destruction.
 The book makes extensive use of surreal imagery, depicting humans as apes who, as a whole, will inevitably kill themselves.

 Structure

 The novel is divided into two sections, "Tallis"—the name of the novel's character most like Huxley himself—and "the Script"—the screenplay titled Ape and Essence which Tallis had submitted to the studio (it was rejected on 26 November 1947, a fortnight before his death, but not returned to him).

 Frame

-"Tallis" introduces two movie industry intellectuals—the narrator and screenwriter Bob Briggs—who, on the day of Gandhi's murder (30 January 1948), rescue Ape and Essence from the trash.
+"Tallis" introduces two movie industry intellectuals—screenwriter Bob Briggs and the narrator—who, on the day of Gandhi's murder (30 January 1948), rescue Ape and Essence from the trash.
 Intrigued, they make the drive two days later to Los Angeles County's high desert to find its author, William Tallis.
 En route they discuss a range of ideas cultural and topical, from Gandhi to Goya.

 They arrive at a remote and isolated old ranch, a solitary homestead in a surreal setting.
 They interact with the home's inhabitants, learning that Tallis died suddenly just six weeks before.
 As these characters serve mainly to establish the narrative frame, or context, they are not seen again, except insofar as Tallis has written himself into the script's final scene, foreknowing his death (but misimagining his grave to lie at the desert farm he rents, rather than in a proper cemetery 30 mi away in Lancaster).